h0uz3/CongressChecklist/README.md

 ### Backups
 Make fresh backups of ALL the devices you bring to CCCongress.
 Test that you can actually restore data from those backups!

-### BIOS/EFI Password
-Make sure you do have set a BIOS or EFI Password to prevent booting from a live CD to attack your system.

 ### Full disk encryption